isaacyakl/new-breed-shopify-theme/README.md

 ## To-Do

 -  Do not display products tagged as "Discontinued" in collections
--  Change email emoji to the envelope/mail instead of email
 -  Make the search bar a more prominent feature
 -  Add Pre-Order Release date tag
 -  Turn of Pre-Order if Pre-Order Release date tag is reached